Skip to main content Skip to navigation

 The analysis:

-• clearly identifies who has what interests in the issue (e.g. the public, Māori as the Treaty partner, specific population or other groups and communities, users or regulated parties, delivery agencies), and why
+• clearly identifies who has interests in the issue and who is impacted (e.g. the public, Māori as the Treaty partner, specific population or other groups and communities, users or regulated parties, delivery agencies)

-• documents any inclusive and appropriate engagement strategies used (e.g. public meetings, hui, co-design workshops, online surveys, submissions)
+• explains what engagement was undertaken and what approach was used (e.g. public meetings, hui, co-design workshops, online surveys, submissions)

 Enables a clear and informed decision or next steps#